antaresproject/docs/docs/modules-development/views.md

 ## Introduction

-Antares uses [Twig template engine](http://twig.sensiolabs.org/documentation) to generate user interfaces.
-More information you can find [here](http://twig.sensiolabs.org/documentation).
+Antares uses the [Twig template engine](http://twig.sensiolabs.org/documentation) to generate user interfaces.
+More information about Twig can be found [here](http://twig.sensiolabs.org/documentation).

-The controller is responsible for handling request that comes into a Antares.
+The controller is responsible for handling requests that come into Antares.
-In next step, the controller delegates computing work to other places (eg: [Processors](../modules-development/controllers-and-processors.md), Models, Repositories).
+The controller then delegates computing work to other places (eg: [Processors](../modules-development/controllers-and-processors.md), Models, Repositories).
-This solution allows to reuse the code.
-When a controller needs to generate HTML it passes whole decoration process to templating engine.
+This solution allows us to reuse the code.
+When a controller needs to generate HTML it passes the whole decoration process to the templating engine.

-Views contains the HTML served by your application and separate your controller / application logic from your presentation logic.
+Views contain the HTML served by your application and separate your controller / application logic from your presentation logic.
-More information about views you can fin in [Laravel documentation](https://laravel.com/docs/5.4/views).
+More information about views you can be found in the [Laravel documentation](https://laravel.com/docs/5.4/views).
-In Antares, views can be divided into following types:
+In Antares, views can be divided into the following types:

 - menus
 - placeholders
 - panes

-All of those types of view belong to Antares Base Templates.
+All of those view types belong to the Antares Base Templates.

 > The path of views is `src/modules/<module_name>/resources/views/` (e.g. `src/modules/sample_module/resources/views/index.twig`).

-## How to create new view
+## How to create a new view

-A view is text file that generates text-based format (HTML) using [Twig](http://twig.sensiolabs.org/documentation) as template engine.
+A view is a text file that generates HTML using [Twig](http://twig.sensiolabs.org/documentation) as the templating engine.
 The most familiar type of template is a PHP template - a text file parsed by PHP that contains a mix of text and PHP code:

 ```html